 Now, I’m sure Turkey is a beautiful country, and if you’re from there I’m sure you can tell me all the amazing things it has to offer.
-But my quick stay there (both going and coming) was bizaarrrre to say the least
+But my quick stay there, both going and coming, was bizzzzaarrreee to say the least.

-Even arriving at the Istanbul airport, there was this instant feeling I got of “Yeahhhh, I’m definitely in the angry part of Europe now…”
+Even arriving at the Istanbul airport, there was this instant feeling of “Yeahhhh, I’m definitely in the angry part of Europe now…”

-Standing in line to get my temporary visa, which I had to get cuz I was staying overnight, there’s this loud shouting coming from the service counter: “Youuuu insuuult my wiiiiiffe!”
+Standing in line to get my temporary visa which I had to get cuz I was staying overnight, there’s this loud shouting coming from the service counter: “Youuuu insuuuult my wiiiiiiffe!”

-And that was the guy who worked there.
+And that was coming from the guy who worked there.

-When I first saw the overnight layover on the itinerary a couple months prior I wasn’t very happy.
-But thanks to Turkish Airlines policy, they set you up with a free room at a nearby hotel along with a free shuttle back and forth when this kind of thing happens.
+When I first saw the overnight layover on the itinerary a couple months prior, I wasn’t very happy.
+But, thanks to Turkish Airlines overnight layover policy, you’re hooked up with a free room at a nearby hotel for the night with a free shuttle back and forth to the airport.

-If I had arrived earlier or had more time, maybe I’d have gone and ventured into Istanbul.
-But arriving late at night, all I had time for was dinner and drinks at the hotel.
+If I had arrived earlier or had more time, maybe I’d have gone and ventured into the city.

-There sat a dude, chillin like me with his beer.
-His accent was heavy, so I wasn’t sure if he was a local, but I acknowledged him with a quick, “Thanks, man.” and went right back to chillin.
+His accent was heavy, and I acknowledged him with a quick “thanks, man” and went right back to chillin.

-About 15 minutes pass, and then there it is again.
+About 15 minutes pass, and then, no joke, there it is again.

 “Hey my brother!
 Is this your first time in Istanbul?
 Why aren’t you out partying?”

-“Oh, yes!” he said, “I leave very early in morning too!
+“Oh yes!” he says, “I leave very early in the morning too!
 This is why I no sleep!”

-“No, no… I no sleep.
+“No, no!
 We go out tonight, friend!
 You and me!
-And the women here… [he does the ‘chef’s kiss’ gesture..] ohhh the women you will like!
-And they will like your hat too!
+The women here…you will like!
 We go!
-You and I!
-We leave now!
-Come!”
+You and me!
+We leave now!”

-He pulls out his phone and starts showing me awkward selfie pics of himself while telling me what a great time we’ll have.
+He pulls out his phone and shows me awkward selfies while telling me what a great time we’ll have.

 Strangely enough, this wouldn’t be the last of this guy.
-But that, bizarrely, comes several days from now.
+Bizarrely, he makes his way back into this adventure several days from now.